xd009642/streamer-template/doc/02_audio_decoding.md

 reasons why later but for now just accept we're using a Sinc resampler.
 We'll also use a fixed input size resampler, this is because when batching up the input we can more easily see when we hit the necessary input length than checking the resampler on how many more input frames it desires.
-We can more easily wthin the code trigger when we want to resample and emit our samples.
+Within the code, we can more easily trigger when we want to resample and emit our samples.

 We'll create our resampler as follows: